Woman with narcolepsy type 1 fixing her collar in a bathroom mirror

 IT TAKES

-knowing that a loss of orexin signaling is the root cause to understand
+knowing that a loss of orexin is the underlying cause to understand

 MY NARCOLEPSY TYPE 1